lvsavova/test_automation_skillo/README.md

 # Structure

-This course is logically separated into two parts - Java Fundamentals and Automation.
+This course is logically separated into three parts - Java Fundamentals, REST API and Automation.
 That being said, as we progress, keep your eyes peeled for the evolution of our repository.
 You'll witness the creation of three main modules:

 -  `java_basics`: IntelliJ module: Will contain lecture subfolders with examples and exercises from the Java Fundamentals course part